 An individual may be ordered to pay restitution after being convicted of a crime in California.
-Restitution represents a payment to the alleged victim of a crime as a way to compensate the victim.
+Restitution represents payment to the alleged victim of a crime, as a way to compensate the victim.
 Penal Code 1214 deals with restitution and its associations with civil judgment in California.

-While PC 1214 refers to civil judgments, it focuses on providing restitution in criminal cases.
-However, it does state that this kind of restitution is enforceable in the same way as it is in a civil judgment.
-Find out more about this subject with the Simmrin Law Group by calling
+While PC 1214 is similar to civil judgments, it focuses on providing restitution in criminal cases.
+However, it does state that this kind of restitution is enforceable in the same way as in a civil judgment.
+Find out more about this subject with the Simmrin Law Group.

 Restitution in Criminal Cases